sayaliwalke30/Hadoop-Mapreduce/Readme.md

 ### **/

-#### This repo contains basic and advance hadoop map reduce examples.
+#### This repository contains basic and advance hadoop map reduce examples.
-This repo demonstrate various MR algorithms like Sorting, Filtering, Summarization etc
+#### You can learn about various MR algorithms like Sorting, Filtering, Summarization, etc

 I have attached the screenshots in every document to get the idea about output.